filakhtov/gentoo-use-docs/net-misc/openssh.md

 This flag is only useful for debugging a seccomp filter functionality and should normally be disabled.

-### hpn
-Apply a set of patches that improve an SSH and SCP performance known as an "HPN patch".
-Install an HPN-README documentation into a `/usr/share/doc/openssh-<VERSION>/` directory.
-HPN provides significant performance improvements, especially on long and high bandwith network links.

-Append a `DisableMTAES yes` directive to `sshd_config` file, because multi-threaded AES CTR cipher is known to be broken with HPN.

-It is safe to disable the flag.

 ### kerberos
 Pass the `--with-kerberos5=/usr` option to the configure script.
 Provide support for authentication using a Kerberos protocol.